These Hearty & Healthy Mushroom Recipes Are So Satisfying

 This recipe swaps zoodles for pasta and mushrooms for traditional meatballs, but still offers that satisfying, meaty texture.
 If you want, add some red pepper flakes for some heat.

-Ginger, mushrooms, and ribboned eggs work together to create a balanced, silky soup that’s light and fragrant, but also pretty filling.
+Mushrooms works well with ginger and ribboned eggs to create a balanced, silky soup that’s light and fragrant, but also pretty filling.

-Hearty mushrooms and Parmesan cheese make this traditional breakfast dish worthy of dinner.
+Hearty mushrooms make this traditional breakfast dish worthy of dinner.
 It’s easy to make and tastes rich and hearty, i.e. perfect for busy weeknights.